 Abstracts data from a variety of sources to complete pre-study work-up

-Demonstrates understanding of the informed consent process
+Demonstrates and participates in the informed consent process

 As appropriate, documents obtaining of informed consent in medical record